United Nations Security Council Resolution 598: Resolution and initial reactions

 On July 19th, in a public pronouncement on the one-year anniversary of the 1987 Mecca massacre, Khomeini spoke of Iran's acceptance of the resolution.
-Khomeini's statement that he was "drinking the cup of poison" became one of his most memorable and enduring quotes: "Happy are those who have departed through martyrdom.
-Unhappy am I that I still survive.… Taking this decision is more deadly than drinking from a poisoned chalice.
-I submitted myself to Allah's will and took this drink for His satisfaction."
+Khomeini's statement that accepting the resolution was "more deadly than drinking from a poisoned chalice" (precise translations vary) became one of his most memorable and enduring remarks.

 According to Rafsanjani's son, Khomeini desired to step down as supreme leader after his acceptance of the resolution; Rafsanjani attempted to sign the decision and thus take responsibility himself, but was rebuffed.
 Khomeini nonetheless would remain Supreme Leader until his death on 3 June 1989.

 Iran's withdrawal from Iraqi territory was chaotic and bungled.
 War-weary Iranian soldiers laid down their arms upon hearing the news (despite the fact that the resolution was yet to be implemented), allowing Iraqi and MEK forces to make late gains.
 On 24 July, Khomeini ordered the creation of a drumhead "special war tribunal" tasked with the execution of officers who were responsible for territorial and military losses.
 Negotiations began in New York on 26 July as fighting continued.